Nexosis/nexosis.github.io/_guides/Forecast.md

 order: 3
 ---

 A Forecast is when we take your historical time series data and predict what will happen in the future.
-You can forecast product demand at a sku level, predict call volume in a call center, forecast machine usage to get a better understanding of when equipment might need maintenance, anticipate wait times, or foresee turnover rates.
+You can forecast product demand at a SKU level, predict call volume in a call center, forecast machine usage to get a better understanding of when equipment might need maintenance, anticipate wait times, or foresee turnover rates.

 -----